 FJ(LOCAL) - STUDENT RECORDS

-The College President shall be responsible for developing and maintaining a comprehensive system of student records and reports dealing with all facets of the College District program operation and shall ensure through reasonable procedures that records are accessed by authorized persons only, as allowed by this policy.
+The College President or designee shall develop and maintain a comprehensive system of student records and reports dealing with all facets of the College District program operation and shall ensure through reasonable procedures that records are accessed by authorized persons only, as allowed by this policy.
 These data and records shall be stored in a safe and secure manner and shall be conveniently retrievable for utilization by authorized school officials.

 Custodians of Records

 The registrar is custodian of all records for currently enrolled students and for all official academic records.
-The academic dean is custodian of academic status records.
-The dean of student services is custodian of all other records.
+The registrar is custodian of academic status records.
+The executive director of human resources is custodian of employee records.
 The addresses for the custodians of records shall be included in the Annual Notice of Student Rights under 20 U.S.C.
 1232g.

 Types of Education Records

 Each record custodian shall be responsible for the education records of the College District.
 These records may include:

 - Admissions data and personal and family data.

 - Standardized test data, including intelligence, aptitude, interest, personality, and social adjustment ratings.